-Figure 3: Frame of logged video from the shear camera program, showing the annotated text and fiducial and centroid positions.
+Figure 3: Frame of logged video from the shear camera program, showing the annotations.
+The large crosshair is the fiducial point, the small one is the calculated centroid.
 In this case the servo is off so that the crosshairs are separated, and the calculated centroid is to the left of the spot centre because of the brightness assymmetry in this particular example.